arthursw/launcher/specs.md

 #   micromamba --rc-file "/path/to/examples/micromamba/.mambarc" create -n numpy_env
 #   pip install numpy==2.2.4 -y
 env = environmentManager.create("numpy_env", {"pip": ["numpy==2.2.4"]})

+# Alternatively, it is possible to provide a pyproject.toml file:
+# env = environmentManager.createFromConfig("numpy_env", "path/to/pyproject.toml")

 # This will be executed in the environment, by creating a bash or powershell script which runs commands like:
 #   export MAMBA_ROOT_PREFIX="/path/to/examples/micromamba"